UN Libraries and Information Centres

 The Dag Hammarskjöld and the Law Library

 The Dag Hammarskjöld and the Law Library, Uppsala University Library is a depository library of the United Nations, holding Scandinavia's most complete collection of UN documents in print covering the period 1946-1992.
-For more recent documents it has access to electronic archives and special databases.
+More recent documents can be accessed through electronic archives and special databases.

 Other UN Libraries in Sweden